Paul Farmer Global Surgery Fellowship

 Surgeons associated with Harvard teaching hospitals, in conjunction with Boston Children’s Hospital (BCH), Partners In Health (PIH), and the Program in Global Surgery and Social Change (PGSSC) at Harvard Medical School are addressing the need for a surgical role in global health through the Paul Farmer Global Surgery Fellowship.
 In this fellowship, dedicated surgeons and surgeons-in-training are able to obtain the medical and non-medical skills they need to improve the health of some of the world's most impoverished people.

-For more information on the Paul Farmer Global Surgery Fellowship please visit the Fellowship’s primary website.
-Any questions regarding the Fellowship should be directed to:
+For more information on the Paul Farmer Global Surgery Fellowship please visit the BCH Department of Plastic and Oral Surgery website.
+Any questions regarding the Fellowship should be directed to PGSSCBoston@gmail.com.

 The Dr. Mario Pagenel Fellowship in Global Mental Health Delivery provides an opportunity for career development in global mental health service delivery and research for post-graduate psychiatrists.
-Fellows develop expertise in the field while working in Haiti or Rwanda with Partners In Health and in collaboration with the Harvard Medical School Department of Global Health and Social Medicine.
+Fellows develop expertise in the field while working with Partners In Health (PIH) and in collaboration with the Harvard Medical School Department of Global Health and Social Medicine in the Blavatnik Institute.

-The Fellowship is a one to two year placement with a PIH sister organization—Zanmi Lasante in Haiti, or Inshuti Mu Buzima in Rwanda.
-By building capacity through the mobilization, training and professional development of in-country health care providers, PIH and HMS seek to support locally feasible and sustainable structures for mental health care and, over time, to establish generalizable models for systems of mental health service delivery.
+The Fellowship is a one to two year placement with a PIH sister organization in Haiti, Rwanda, Lesotho, Liberia, Malawi, Mexico, or Sierra Leone.
+By building capacity through the mobilization, training, and professional development of in-country health care providers, PIH and HMS seek to support locally feasible and sustainable structures for mental health care and, over time, to establish generalizable models for systems of mental health service delivery.
 The Fellowship offers a combined focus on clinical care, training and education, research and advocacy.

-Resources for HMS Research Fellows are available at the HMS Office for Postdoctoral Affairs page.
+Resources for HMS Research Fellows are available at the HMS Office for Postdoctoral Fellows page.